Madison Square Garden Gold Ticket Award

 In 1977 Madison Square Garden (MSG) announced Gold Ticket Awards would be given to performers who had brought in more than 100,000 unit ticket sales to the venue.
 Since the arena's seating capacity is about 20,000, this would require a minimum of five sold-out shows.
 To publicize the announcement, the first Gold Ticket Award was given to WNEW-FM, in recognition of the station's tenth anniversary, during intermission at the October 17, 1977 Emerson, Lake & Palmer concert at the venue.
 It was also announced that performers who had already hit the 100,000-plus mark would receive the award at future dates.
 Artists in that group included Chicago, John Denver, Peter Frampton, the Rolling Stones, The Jackson 5, Elton John, Led Zeppelin, Sly Stone, Jethro Tull, The Who, and Yes.
 Typically, artists received their awards during their appearances at Madison Square Garden.
 In a 2014 interview, Graeme Edge, drummer for the Moody Blues, said his gold ticket from Madison Square Garden was his "most interesting piece of memorabilia" from his career.
 He explained that what made it interesting is that the ticket can be used to attend any event at the Garden.
 He has never used it for that, mainly because he doesn't live close to the venue.

+MSG Platinum Ticket Awards

 Madison Square Garden also gave Platinum Ticket Awards to performers who sold over 250,000 tickets to their shows throughout the years.
 Winners of the Platinum Ticket Awards include: the Rolling Stones (1981), Elton John (1982), Yes (1984), Billy Joel (1984), and The Grateful Dead (1987).